xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If reference is omitted, the vertex is measured from the
     > upper-left corner of the polygon's bounding rectangle.

->
+> &nbsp;

-X\_offset    is the horizontal distance from the upper-left corner of reference to the vertex.
+X\_offset&nbsp;&nbsp;&nbsp;&nbsp;is the horizontal distance from the upper-left corner of reference to the vertex.
 X\_offset is measured in points.
 A point is 1/72nd of an inch.
 If reference is omitted, x\_offset specifies the horizontal distance from the upper-left corner of the polygon bounding rectangle.

-Y\_offset    is the vertical distance from the upper-left corner of reference to the vertex.
+Y\_offset&nbsp;&nbsp;&nbsp;&nbsp;is the vertical distance from the upper-left corner of reference to the vertex.
 Y\_offset is measured in points.
 If reference is omitted, y\_offset specifies the vertical distance from the upper-left corner of the polygon bounding rectangle.

 **Remarks**